kvn-31/twn_devops-bootcamp/notes/15_configuration_with_ansible.md

 ### Idempotency
 - a task is idempotent if it can be run multiple times without changing the result
 - most Ansible modules are idempotent
+  - command & shell module are not idempotent

 ### Ansible for Docker
 - normally we have a Dockerfile that produces a Docker container